 IBM has opened a $200m global headquarters for Watson Internet of Things in Munich, Germany.

-The centre will be home to what IBM is calling "cognitive collaboratories" with Avnet, BMW, BNP Paribas, Capgemini and Tech Mahindra - where they will work with IBM to identify opportunities for using data from IoT sensors to train machine learning and other AI systems to make smarter decisions.
+The centre will be home to what IBM is calling "cognitive collaboratories", which will be run with Avnet, BMW, BNP Paribas, Capgemini and Tech Mahindra.
+These companies will work with IBM to identify opportunities for using data from IoT sensors to train machine learning and other AI systems to make smarter decisions.
 The centre is part of a $3bn investment in IoT that IBM pledged in 2014.

 Craig Smith, director of IoT for Avnet Technology Solutions, said that developing IoT systems is "immensely complex", needing to combine cognitive computing, data analytics and cloud platforms, saying "it really is more than any one firm can put its arms around".